“In this series I present the Sustainable Christmas recipes from the Canadian chefs of the Fairmont Hotels across Canada and Internationally”

 Executive Pastry Chef – Fairmont Washington D.C., Georgetown, USA

-“Using banana peels to create flour for gingerbread cookies and macarons helps to make a zero waste Christmas.
+“Leftover cranberry sauce is the perfect filling for macarons, and using banana peels to create flour for macarons helps to make a zero waste Christmas.
 Happy Holidays!”